GluuFederation/docs-gg-prod/3.1.3/source/plugin/api.md

 }
 ```

-Validate your API is correctly proxied via Kong.
+Validate that your API is correctly proxied via Kong.

 ```
 $ curl -i -X GET \